lemuros/momence-test/README.md

 The loading state is managed using a combination of the `Suspense` component and the `useSuspenseQuery` hook.

 Global error handling is implemented with the `ErrorBoundary` component.

+### Automated testing

+`Cypress` is used for automated testing, tests are written in form of e2e and unit tests.